Rhonda Sing: World Wrestling Federation (1995)

 In 1995, Sing was contacted by the World Wrestling Federation to help their ailing women's division.
-She was repackaged as "Bertha Faye", a comedic character who lived in a trailer park and dated Harvey Wippleman. (in an OWW radio interview Wippleman revealed that the two never got along well) WWF management originally wanted her to have an on-screen feud with Bull Nakano, but there was a change of plans after Nakano was charged with cocaine possession.
+She was repackaged as "Bertha Faye", a comedic character who lived in a trailer park and dated Harvey Wippleman.
+WWF management originally wanted her to have an on-screen feud with Bull Nakano, but there was a change of plans after Nakano was charged with cocaine possession.

-Sing made her WWF debut on the April 3, 1995 episode of Monday Night Raw participating in a sneak attack on Alundra Blayze, making it appear as if Blayze's nose had been broken.
-At SummerSlam, Faye defeated Blayze for the WWF Women's Championship and held the title until the October 23, 1995 airing of Monday Night Raw, where Blayze regained the title, ending Faye's reign at 57 days.
+Sing made her WWF debut on the April 3, 1995, episode of Monday Night Raw participating in a sneak attack on Alundra Blayze, making it appear as if Blayze's nose had been broken.
+At SummerSlam on August 27, Faye defeated Blayze for the WWF Women's Championship, holding the title until the October 23 airing of Monday Night Raw, where Blayze regained the title, ending Faye's reign at 57 days.
 As the WWF continued to neglect their women's division, Sing became tired of working there.
 Moreover, she was frustrated with her Faye gimmick, once recalling that she felt like a prostitute due to the sexualized and comical way that she was often portrayed.
 WWF management asked her not to perform the same power moves as the male wrestlers, so instead, Faye was forced to act as comic relief.
 After a year with the company, Sing asked for a release from her contract.
 She briefly returned to Japan but did not like the new system, which did not guarantee payouts.

 Return to Mexico and Canada (1995–1999)

 After leaving the WWF, Sing returned to AAA in Mexico in 1996.
-During this period, she also worked in the independent circuit in Alberta, Canada.
+During this period, she also worked in the independent circuit in Alberta,Canada.

+Working with CanAm Wrestling where she would add another World Women's Championship.